Education & Engagement

 CONCERTS FOR KIDS is designed for children ages 2-6 years old.
 Programs are attended by area preschools, childcare centers and families with young children.
 The concepts, listening and interactions fostered through these performances strengthen a wide range of learning and developmental experiences for children.
 Programs address the child development and early learning framework including creative arts expression, initiative and curiosity, attentiveness, receptive language, literacy knowledge through storytelling and the portrayal of events, characters and stories through acting.

-In May 2017, Eric Benjamin will lead the orchestra in a 45-minute program that features the full orchestra in various venues throughout Summit County.
-Pre-concert educational and teacher resource materials may be downloaded here.
+In May 2020, Eric Benjamin will lead the orchestra in a 45-minute program that features the full orchestra in various venues throughout Summit County.

-The Akron Symphony is one of more than 90 national and international organizations selected to participate in the Link Up program in partnership with Carnegie Hall’s Weill Music Institute (WMI).
+The Akron Symphony is one of more than 100 national and international organizations selected to participate in the Link Up program in partnership with Carnegie Hall’s Weill Music Institute.
 Link Up’s national partnerships grew out of the program’s ongoing work with New York City schools, through which Carnegie Hall has engaged hundreds of thousands of students in musical learning since its inception in 1985.
 For more information about the Link Up program and Carnegie Hall, visit www.carnegiehall.org/linkup.

 Need a Speaker?